Note: Spellings are as they appear in the

 little over twenty-four hours of great suffering.
 Our sister was of a bright and cheerful

-disposition, which was improved by a full consecration to God and the work of the Church; having been converted in early life, she
+disposition, which was improved by a full consecration to God and the work of

-was ever ready to perform well her part in behalf of the cause, and when the call came
+in behalf of the cause, and when the

-she was found ready to go the way of all the earth without a murmur.
-Before her departure she called all the
+call came she was found ready to go the way of all the earth without a

-reunited.
+be reunited.
 Bro.
-Osterhout is greatly
+Osterhout

-well as several children.
-Having
+embrace, as well as several children.

-forsaken.
-May the God of all grace
+down but not forsaken.
+May the God of

-administer and comfort.
-We laid her to
+all grace administer and comfort.
+We

-neighbors. [signed] H. McQuad. |
+relatives and neighbors. [signed] H. McQuad. |

 March